jsverse/transloco-keys-manager/README.md

 transloco-keys-manager find -a
 ```

-- `exitOnExtraKeys`: Return exit code if extra keys were found by the detective (defaults to `false`)
+- `emitErrorOnExtraKeys`: Return exit code if extra keys were found by the detective (defaults to `false`)

 ```
-transloco-keys-manager find --exit-on-extra-keys
+transloco-keys-manager find --emit-error-on-extra-keys
 transloco-keys-manager find -e
 ```